Friday, February 7th

 Thomas Weinandy, Ph.D.
 Candidate in Applied Economics at Western Michigan University

 Saturday, February 8th

 Is the Recession Coming?
 The Good, the Bad, and the Ugly of Economic Trends

 There has been a lot of recent chatter by journalists, academics and businesses as to whether the next recession is imminent.
 But what does the data say?
 This session will analyze current trends that show both positive and negative signals on the strength and direction of the U.S. economy.
 It will also discuss the risks that could trigger a downturn.
 You will leave with a better understanding of how to interpret the economic trends reported in business news.

 Thomas is a business economist conducting research in the fields of consumer behavior and data science.
 He is a graduate from John Carroll University in 2011 with a degree in Social Entrepreneurship and Wheeling Jesuit University in 2014 with his M.B.A.
 During that time he worked for six years with nonprofits around issues of education and disaster response.
 Thomas is in his last year as a Ph.D. candidate in Applied Economics at Western Michigan University.

 Thomas’s dissertation is on “Applied Microeconomics and Business Intelligence in the Digital Age”.
-His research measures how taxi and Uber drivers in New York City respond differently to fuel prices and currently studying whether changes in brand sentiment on Twitter impacts foot traffic to retail stores.
+His research measures how taxi and Uber drivers in New York City respond differently to fuel prices and whether changes in brand sentiment on Twitter impacts foot traffic to retail stores.